Ayurvedic Spiced Coffee Recipe

 Black Pepper – is good for the Stomach & Skin Health

-Two simple recipes you can try:
+Two simple recipes to try

-In the spice mixer mix black pepper, any other pepper you like (I found some amazing ones in Sri Lanka), clover, cinnamon sticks, cardamon, dried orange peel…Keep in an airtight jar ready for use.
+In the spice mixer mix black pepper, any other pepper you like (I found some tasty ones in Sri Lanka), clover, cinnamon sticks, cardamon, dried orange peel…Keep in an airtight jar ready for use.
 Usually one teaspoon is enough for a pot of 4 cups of coffee.